vu-rdm-tech/yoda-vu-nl/using-yoda/yoda-disk-linux.md

-# Connecting to the Yoda Drive on Linux
+# Connecting to the Yoda Network Disk on Linux

 ## Using GNOME Files

-GNOME users can connect to the Yoda Drive with GNOME Files (also known as Nautilus in older versions of GNOME).
+GNOME users can connect to the Yoda Network Disk with GNOME Files (also known as Nautilus in older versions of GNOME).

 ![alt text](screenshots/linux-connect-to-server.png "GNOME Files screenshot")